jkeohan/scatterplot-workshop/README.md

 Each item in the existing dataset array is an object with key\value pairs and the key that stores the values we need is called: **Region**

 D3 offers a set of convenience methods for manipulating data which are available in the full d3 library or in the d3-collection module.
 One method in particular is [d3.set](https://github.com/d3/d3-collection/blob/master/README.md#set) which is like ES6 Sets in that it creates a new object that stores unique values.
 There are some additional differences however they aren't relevant to the topic at hand.

-Here is another codepan [D3 - Vertical Legend - Starter](https://codepen.io/jkeohan/pen/zRzzpb?editors=0010) that we will use for the time being to work with **set** to create our legend dataset and create a sample legend before applying it to the scatterplot.

 On line **##** Let's create a new function called **renderLegend** as follows that takes in our dataset and console.logs it.